What are the different types of sunscreen?

 There are two types of sunscreens: mineral and chemical.

 Mineral sunscreen (or physical sunscreen) contains titanium dioxide or zinc oxide.
-Physical sunscreen sits on the surface of the skin and deflects UV rays.
+Physical sunscreen sits on the surface of the skin and uses natural minerals to physically deflect UV rays.
 It acts like a shield and prevents UV rays from penetrating the skin.
 Physical sunscreen is also known as sunblock because it blocks rays from reaching the skin.

 Chemical sunscreen does not contain titanium dioxide or zinc oxide.
 It absorbs into the skin and absorbs UV rays before they can cause damage.
 Chemical sunscreen converts UV rays into heat that the skin can release.
 The main ingredients in chemical sunscreen include avobenzone, homosalate, oxybenzone, octisalate and octocrylene.